-The RFP should require that the contractor give rationale for conducting usability assessments, situation awareness assessments and workload analysis.
-The RFP should also require that the contractor state when the assessments/analyses will be performed, and what they are intended to accomplish, and how workload information will be shared with all domains requiring such information.
+The RFP should require that the contractor give a rationale for conducting usability assessments, situation awareness assessments and workload analysis.
+The RFP should also require that the contractor state when the assessments/analyses will be performed, what they are intended to accomplish and how workload information will be shared with all domains requiring such information.
 The RFP should also require that the contractor state who will evaluate the assessments/analyses.

-10.3 Technical and Program Reviews
+9.3 Technical and Program Reviews

-The RFP should require that the contractor identify HSI domain related technical reviews, such as Technical Interchange Meetings (TIMs), the HSIWG and various related working groups such as a Crew Station Working Group (WG), a Systems Safety WG, a Training WG, familiarization sessions with the user, the Maintainer TIM, etc. The RFP should also require that the contractor identify the major Program Reviews (e.g., SRR, PDR, and V&V/Test in which HSI domain issues will be addressed and how HSI related issues will be included in the design review entrance/exit/acceptance criteria.
+The RFP should require that the contractor identify HSI domain related technical reviews such as Technical Interchange Meetings (TIMs).
+The RFP should also require that the contractor identifies the various working groups that will be established, such as the HSIWG, the Crew

+Station Working Group (WG), a Systems Safety WG, a Training WG, a Maintainer TIM, user-familiarization sessions, etc. The RFP should also require that the contractor identify the major Program Reviews (e.g., SRR, PDR and V&V/Test in which HSI domain issues will be addressed) and how HSI related issues will be included in the design review entrance/exit/acceptance criteria.

-10 4 Tools
+9.4 Tools